 Obviously there's a lot more, this is just to get you started...

 There's a genuine provincial charm to Chiang Rai.
 The banks of the Kok River are largely undeveloped, and night markets are for hanging out with friends and family rather than seeking out souvenirs.
 There's plenty of Thai hustle and bustle, however, balanced by a couple of fantastical temples offering opulent oases of calm.
 This is a city that's small enough to get around on foot, but large enough to take a tuk tuk or borrow a bike to get a real feel for the place.
-Most travellers come here as a stopover before heading out to hill tribe villages, but if you stay a little longer you'll discover a side to northern Thailand that's still more or less unaffected by mass tourism.
+Most travellers come here as a stopover before heading out to hill villages, but if you stay a little longer you'll discover a city side to northern Thailand that's still relatively unaffected by mass tourism.

 Watching an elephant in its natural habitat is not an everyday occurrence for most of us, and something that many will happily go the extra mile for.
 Steer well clear of any elephant riding tours, which are neither authentic nor animal welfare ethical, and visit one of the region’s inspiring conservation projects instead.
 The Elephant Valley Project, just outside Chiang Rai, is exceptional.
 This is a sanctuary run for elephants not tourists.
 It's somewhere that people come to observe elephants living naturally, and even volunteer to help out.
 Don't expect daily performances or photo ops - Elephant Valley is a natural environment where you can contribute to conservation in the best way possible.